Physical Resolution

 How do I know if my monitor is at native resolution?

-Check the Physical Resolution card at the top of this page and compare it to your monitor's specification sheet.
-They must match exactly.
-Additionally, if the 1-pixel sharpness test shows crisp black-and-white stripes (not grey), you are at native resolution.
-In Windows, navigate to Display Settings and ensure the resolution selected has "(Recommended)" next to it.
+Check the Physical Resolution card at the top of this page; it must match your monitor's spec sheet exactly.
+Additionally, if the 1-pixel sharpness test shows crisp black-and-white stripes (not grey), your resolution is correct.
+On Windows, make sure the resolution with "(Recommended)" is selected.

 What is chroma subsampling and how does it make text blurry?

-Chroma subsampling (4:2:0 or 4:2:2) compresses colour channel data to reduce bandwidth usage.
-When a cable cannot carry the full data stream for your resolution and refresh rate, the GPU activates subsampling automatically.
-Text appears blurry with coloured fringes because the color information for adjacent pixels is averaged together.
-Fix: use a certified HDMI 2.1 (48Gbps) or DisplayPort 1.4 (32.4Gbps) cable.
+Chroma subsampling (4:2:0 or 4:2:2) compresses color data to fit cable bandwidth limits.
+If your cable cannot support your resolution and refresh rate, the GPU activates subsampling, making text blurry with colored fringes.
+Fix this by using a certified HDMI 2.1 or DisplayPort 1.4 cable.

 Why does the gradient look banded on my screen?